MoustaphaCamara/hcse-app/README.md

 Method 3 :

-Create manually the database in phpMyAdmin. utf encode is utf8mb4.
+Create empty database in phpMyAdmin. utf encode is utf8mb4.

 Please note that the name  should be the same one as the variable in .env file named "DB_DATABASE".
 Same goes for your DB_USERNAME and DB_PASSWORD.
 Encode in utf8mb4.